 (a) Parental leave (paid and unpaid) is available, in accordance with the relevant policy, for eligible staff when they become a significant or primary carer for a new child.
-A period of parental leave will count as continuous service for all purposes except for calculating recreation leave entitlements and superannuation contributions which are limited to the period for which paid leave is granted.
+A period of parental leave will count as Continuous service for all purposes except for calculating recreation leave entitlements and superannuation contributions which are limited to the period for which paid leave is granted.
 Parental leave includes:

-TYPES OF PARENTAL LEAVE PURPOSE OF THE LEAVE MAXIMUM DURATION FOR 12 MONTHS SERVICE PAID/UNPAI D ELIGIBLE STAFF PAID PARENTAL LEAVE To be the primary carer of a new child.
-Twenty six weeks Paid Staff that have completed twelve months service excluding staff appointed on a casual basis.
-Fractional staff will be eligible on a proportionate basis.
-ADOPTION LEAVE To be the primary carer of a new child (up to 1 year of age).
-Twenty six weeks Paid PARTNER LEAVE To be the significant carer of a new child.
-Ten days Paid ADOPTION LEAVE To be the primary carer of a child, other than a new child (between the ages of 1 and 5 years).
-Thirteen weeks Paid UNPAID PARENTAL LEAVE To be the primary carer of a new child.
-Fifty two weeks inclusive of any paid parental leave Unpaid
+TYPES OF PARENTAL LEAVE PURPOSE OF THE LEAVE MAXIMUM DURATION FOR 12 MONTHS SERVICE PAID PARENTAL To be the primary carer of a child.
+Twenty six weeks LEAVE PAID ADOPTION LEAVE To be the primary carer of a child (up to 1 year of age).
+Twenty six weeks (CATEGORY A) PAID PARTNER LEAVE To be the significant carer of a child.
+Ten days PAID ADOPTION To be the primary carer of a child, other than a child (between the ages of Thirteen weeks LEAVE 1 and 5 years).
+(CATEGORY B) UNPAID PARENTAL To be the primary or significant carer of a new child or to be the primary Up to 24 months (inclusive of any LEAVE carer of a child up to 16 years following adoption or foster placement. paid parental leave) UNPAID PARENTAL Parents who experience a stillbirth or the death of an infant during the Fifty two weeks LEAVE first 24 months of life can also take unpaid parental leave. · · · · · ·

-- (b) Paid parental leave is granted on the understanding that the staff member will return to work at the end of the leave period for a minimum period equivalent to the period of leave.
+(b) Paid parental leave is granted on the understanding that the staff member will return to work at the end of the leave period for a minimum period equivalent to the period of leave.
 Non-casual staff returning from paid parental leave will normally return to the position occupied immediately prior to commencement of leave.
-When this is not possible, the staff member will be offered another comparable position with no loss of salary, tenure or classification. - (c) A staff member taking 12 months parental leave may request an extension of a further 12 months' unpaid parental leave. - (d) Casual staff are entitled to twelve months unpaid parental leave if they have been employed on a regular and systematic basis for at least twelve months, and there is a reasonable expectation that this will continue.
+When this is not possible, the staff member will be offered another comparable position with no loss of salary, tenure or classification.

+(c) A staff member taking 12 months parental leave may request an extension of a further 12 months' unpaid parental leave.

+(d) Casual staff are entitled to twelve months unpaid parental leave if they have been employed on a regular and systematic basis for at least twelve months, and there is a reasonable expectation that this will continue.